Common Career Mistakes and How to Avoid Them

 Stagnation

-Insufficient personal growth can make employees uncompetitive at work, inside the organization and on the wider job market.
+Insufficient personal growth could make employees less competitive at work, inside the organization and on the wider job market.

-- Get Mentoring: Find a mentor who will offer assistance, suggestions, collaborations or highlight areas for improvement.
+- Look for Mentoring: Find an individual mentor who can provide assistance, suggestions, collaborations or identify areas to improve.

-- Continue Your Education: Complete additional courses, certificates or degrees that are pertinent to your field of work.
+- Continuing Your Education: Take further courses, certifications or degrees that are pertinent to the field.

 Negativity

 Negativity is not a good thing in any work environment.
-It makes people feel uncomfortable and makes communication difficult, which can hinder the growth of opportunities.
-Aside from destroying relationships with peers and supervisors which can potentially lead to professional stalling.
+It can make people feel uncomfortable making communication difficult, which can hinder growth opportunities.
+In addition, it can cause problems with supervisors and colleagues, it could lead to professional stalling.

 Tips on Refocusing Negativity:

-- Seek out help where possible Find a mentor to ask for assistance or for colleagues to provide business advice.
+- Get help when you can: Ask a mentor for assistance or for colleagues to provide business suggestions.

 Overcommitting Workload

-Overcommitment in most cases leads to burnout, mistakes and internal discontent.
-As much as it is essential to apply oneself, commitment beyond one’s capacity can result in less efficiency and the expected outcomes.
+Overcommitment in most cases leads to burnout, mistakes and internal frustration.
+Although it’s essential to apply oneself, commitment beyond one’s capacity is likely to result in lower efficiency and less desirable results.

 - Practicing Time Management Techniques